The Easiest and Fastest Way to Improve Sales

 Another important area to think about is incentivizing your survey.
 Salespeople are often very short on time, so you’ll need to make it worth their while to spend time answering your questions.
 You might provide a cash incentive or some other reward for participating in the survey.

-Time to Hire says: Incentivization can be vital – You need to give your salespeople a good reason to fill in the survey – And remember, any flaws they identify will save you more money than you’d be sending out in incentives.
+Time to Hire says: Incentivization can be vital – You need to give your salespeople a good reason to fill in the survey – And remember, any flaws in the sales process they identify will save you more money than you’d be sending out in incentives.

 Once you’ve sent the survey out and your sales reps have answered your questions, it’s time to gather and analyze the results.
 You can do this as follows:

-Time to Hire says: Expect to be surprised – Because you’re so close to everything, it can be difficult to take a step back and see what’s wrong with your processes.
-Your sales reps will do that for you.
+Time to Hire says: Expect to be surprised – Because you’re so close to everything, it can be difficult to take a step back and see what’s wrong with your sales processes.
+Your sales reps will help you improve sales performance by identifying weaknesses for you.

-Once you’ve started to make changes to your business and sales processes, follow up with your sales people.
+Once you’ve started to improve the sales processes, follow up with your sales people.
 Thank them for giving you insight and give them regular updates on how their feedback is directly improving the sales business.
-Explain what this means in terms of faster, easier sales, resulting in more closures and better rewards and commission for them.
+Explain what this means in terms of improved sales performance, resulting in more closures and better rewards and commission for them.

-As you can see, a structured and open approach to finding out what’s wrong with your sales processes is the fastest way to improve sales.
-Spend some time thinking about a survey, putting it together, sending it out, analyzing the data, and making changes.
-The improvements you make will help your sales business become more efficient, and you’ll see greater turnover and profit as a result.
+As you can see, a structured and open approach to finding out what’s wrong with your sales processes is the fastest way to improve sales performance.
+Spend some time thinking about a survey, putting it together, sending it out, analyzing the data, and making changes to your sales process.
+The improvements you make will help your sales process become more efficient, and you’ll see greater turnover and profit as a result.